ANRChoucas/QualityMetadataSpatialLandmarkDataset/README.md

 #### Overall accuracy and Confusion Matrix rows

 - Run the script SQL **sql/mc-all.sql**
-- import the result in a tabular software like Excel or OpenOffice
+- Import the result in a tabular software like Excel or OpenOffice
-- create a cross table: the values of the first column correspond to the line, the values of the second column correspond to the column and the values of the third column correspond to the quantitative values of the cross table
+- Create a cross table: the values of the first column correspond to the line, the values of the second column correspond to the column and the values of the third column correspond to the quantitative values of the cross table
 - Several couple of values, not in the diagonal, are correctly classified items: